 The bell rings and everyone rushes outside.
-I take my time, zipping up my bag and head towards the cafeteria.
-Almost all the benches were filled with students.
+I take my time zipping up my bag and head towards the cafeteria.
+Almost all the tables were filled with students.
 I look around and I see a hand up in the air, waving at me.
-My best friends’ Natalie, Daniel, and Dray.
-I make my way towards them.
+I notice my best friends; Natalie, Daniel, and Dray and I make my way towards them.
 With a smile, I sit beside Dan.
-We give each other a brief hug.
+We exchange a brief hug.
 “It’s so good to finally see you!”
 He says with a grin.

 “Thank god you’re finally here.
-These two wouldn’t stop eating each other’s faces and I hate being the third wheel.”
-He says dramatically, wiping fake sweat off his forehead.
+These two wouldn’t stop eating each other’s faces and you know I much I hate third-wheeling,” he says dramatically, wiping fake sweat off his forehead.
 I chuckle, grabbing my sandwich and juice.

-Nat grins at me.
+Nat rolls her eyes at him before grinning.
 “Welcome to Seabrook High!”
 She says excitedly.

 Natalie Smith is my sister from another mister.
 We have a lot of things in common which is why we get along very well.
-Although, our physical features are completely different.
+But, our physical features are completely different.
 She has short but beautiful light brown hair while I have long black hair flowing down to my waist.
-Her face is framed by front bags, that end right above her dark eyes.
-She’s got these amazingly long eyelashes and a body to die for.
+Her face is framed by front bags that end right above her dark eyes and she’s got these amazingly long eyelashes that I’d kill for.

 Dray Andrews is Nat’s boyfriend.
-They started seeing each other at the end of grade eight before the three of us met Daniel Thompson.
+They started seeing each other at the beginning of grade eight before the three of us met Daniel Thompson.
 The two have been dating for almost four or five years now.
 Damn, that’s a long time.

 After graduating from middle school, I moved to New York with my parents.
 I studied there for three years until my dad passed away.
 He died in a car crash while coming home from work.
-The worst part?
-He died on my birthday.
-The happiest day of my life became the saddest.
-That’s when me and ma moved back here, in Carolina.
-My home.
+The worst part is that it was my birthday.
+That’s when me and Ma moved back here, in Carolina.
+My hometown.
 It’s just the two of us now.
-Today, I started school here at Seabrook with my childhood best friends and I couldn’t be happier.

 “For once, my classes are actually fun.
-The teachers are also decent.
-Secondly, I ran into this jackass this morning and we made quite a scene in the hallway,” I tell them with an eye roll as my mind drifts back to him.
+The teachers are also surprisingly nice.
+Although, I did run into this jerk this morning,” I tell them with an eye roll as my mind drifts back to the fight.